sudobyter-hub/Hun2race/README.md

 # Hun2race
 ![](hun2race.gif)
 Hun2race is an automated report generation tool designed for bug hunters and penetration testers.
-The tool utilizes GOOGLE BARD to produce responses, accelerating report creation.
+The tool utilizes GOOGLE BARD / CHATGPT to produce responses, accelerating report creation.
 Additionally, it leverages LaTeX to create templates, enabling the generation of PDFs.

 Note: This tool is currently in its beta version.